motiwari/motiwari.github.io/_posts/2019-05-22-using-siteleaf.md

 ![Using Siteleaf ](/assets/img/posts/siteleaf/5.png){:class="img-fluid"}

-But before making any changes to our blog, we need to change our current Siteleaf membership plan to Free Plan (For Developers)
+But before making any changes to our projects, we need to change our current Siteleaf membership plan to Free Plan (For Developers)

 ![Using Siteleaf ](/assets/img/posts/siteleaf/6.png){:class="img-fluid"}